chef/chef/chef-utils/README.md

 * `ubuntu_platform?`
 * `windows_platform?`

-For campatibility with old chef-sugar code the following aliases work for backwards compatibility, but will be DEPRECATED in the future.
+For compatibility with old chef-sugar code the following aliases work for backwards compatibility, but will be DEPRECATED in the future.

 * `centos?`
 * `clearos?`